-A resolution to approve this Remuneration Policy was proposed at the Annual General Meeting of the Company held on 11 November 2015.
-The resolution was passed, and the Remuneration Policy provisions set out below will apply until they are next put to Shareholders for renewal of that approval.
-The Directors' Remuneration Policy will be put to Shareholders' vote at least once every three years and in any year if there is to be a change in the Directors' Remuneration Policy.
+A resolution to approve this Remuneration Policy is put to Shareholders' vote at least once every three years and in any year if there is to be a change in the Directors' Remuneration Policy.

 The Company follows the recommendation of the AIC Code that Directors' remuneration should reflect their duties, responsibilities and the value of their time spent on the Company's affairs.
 The Board's policy is that the remuneration of non-executive Directors should reflect the experience of the Board as a whole, be fair and comparable to that of other investment trusts that are similar in size, have a similar capital structure and have a similar investment objective.

 Any views expressed by Shareholders on the fees being paid to Directors will be taken into consideration by the Board when reviewing the Directors' Remuneration Policy and in the annual review of Directors' fees.